 For Brett Pennings, an electrical engineering degree plays second banana to developing video games.
 He worked several jobs before deciding to return to his roots as a gamer and start work on his own indie title.
 Now, Pennings calls himself the “dev half” of Bowlcut Studios, an indie video game developer he started with his brother, Chad.
-Pennings, drawing upon the wisdom and perspective of a guy who knows more about games than I know about comic books (an incredible feat), set about educating me on how to pitch to Nintendo, how indie games differ from mainstream ones, and what it takes to stand out in such a cutthroat industry.
+Pennings, drawing upon the wisdom and perspective of a guy who knows more about games than I do, set about educating me on how to pitch to Nintendo, how indie games differ from mainstream ones, and what it takes to stand out in such a cutthroat industry.

 Luckily for me, he’s super qualified to school me on this topic.
 The Pennings brothers created MageQuit, a top-down wizard brawler which turns tired tropes on their heads and offers players the opportunity to live out their dreams of sporting a beard that would make Gandalf shit himself.

 Yep, you read that correctly.
 Bowlcut’s brawler hilariously uses beard length as a metric for success, a creative decision that turns hoary, hairy spellcasters with questionable punctuality into competitors who just want more use out of their beard combs.

 Drawing inspiration from Warcraft 3 mod Warlock, the Michigan-based duo set about creating a party game that offers up just as much fun to groups as it does to individuals.
 Its emphasis on inclusion and fairness immediately separates it from other games of its kind and pushes it closer to why video games exist at all: to connect people.
 And, to the brothers’ delight, players seem to respond well to their play-first, party-second approach.